Site icon Vero News

 Hudson’s career spanned for nearly 40 years.
 Besides Vero Beach High School, Hudson was also principal at Wabasso Elementary School, Douglas Elementary School, Rosewood Elementary School and Vero Beach Junior High School.

 Hudson was the first Black principal across the School District.
-He was also the first Black assistant superintendent of Curriculum and Instruction.
+He was also the first Black assistant superintendent of Curriculum and Instruction and is a co-founder of the Gifford Youth Achievement Center.

 Dr. A. Ronald Hudson speaks during a graduation ceremony on June 9, 1984, at Vero Beach High School.
 PHOTO PROVIDED